heuer/segno/README.rst

 Further, it provides several high level functions to create QR Codes which encode contact data (MeCard, vCard) or WIFI configurations.

-The project provides more than 1000 test cases to verify a standard conform QR Code and Micro QR Code generation acc. to ISO/IEC 18004:2015(E).
+The project provides more than 1200 (coverage 97+) test cases to verify a standard conform QR Code and Micro QR Code generation acc. to ISO/IEC 18004:2015(E).

 Installation
 ------------